dyninst/dyninst/docs/parseAPI/developer/Parser.h.rst

   .. cpp:function:: private void tamper_post_processing(LockFreeQueue<ParseFrame *> &, ParseFrame *)

+    Param pf tampers with its stack by a relative or absolute amount.
+In the first case, adjust CALL_FT target edge if there is one In the second case, add a new ParseFrame to the worklist or trigger parsing in the target object.

   ......

   .. rubric:: Defensive parsing details

   .. cpp:function:: private ParseFrame *getTamperAbsFrame(Function *tamperFunc)

+    Called in defensive mode to create parseFrames at tampered addresses for functions that return TAMPER_ABS.

   .. cpp:function:: private void ProcessUnresBranchEdge(ParseFrame &, Block *, InstructionAdapter_t *, Address target)

+    Extra handling for bad jump instructions

   ......

   .. rubric:: Implementation of the parsing loop

   .. cpp:function:: private void ProcessCallInsn(ParseFrame &, Block *, InstructionAdapter_t *, bool, bool, bool, Address)

+    Extra handling for literal call instructions as well as other instructions treated as calls.

   .. cpp:function:: private void ProcessReturnInsn(ParseFrame &, Block *, InstructionAdapter_t *)

+    Extra handling of return instructions

   .. cpp:function:: private bool ProcessCFInsn(ParseFrame &, Block *, InstructionAdapter_t *)
   .. cpp:function:: private void finalize()
   .. cpp:function:: private void finalize_funcs(dyn_c_vector<Function *> &funcs)